Anacapa Island: Vegetation

 Anacapa's prolific and dense vegetation was once dominated by the showy giant coreopsis (Leptosyne gigantea) previously named Coreopsis gigantea, an erect, shrubby perennial with a stout, succulent trunk growing to some 8 ft tall.
 The main trunk grows up to 5 in thick and often resembles a small tree.
 During its blooming season, March to May, it bursts forth with a mass of showy, bright yellow flowers and green leaves.
 Giant coreopsis provided shelter and perches for seabirds and land birds, and nesting habitat for many.
 The prolific seeds provided abundant food for the endemic Anacapa deer mouse, and for many small birds.
-The island's stands of giant coreopsis, as well as all the other plants of its coastal bluff community, were devastated by sheep grazing in the late 1800s and early 1900s, rabbit browsing in 1910-1950s, and by large-scale destruction of native vegetation associated with facility and road development by the U.S. Coast Guard during construction and manning of the Anacapa Light Station.
+The island's stands of giant coreopsis, as well as all the other plants of its coastal bluff community, were devastated by sheep grazing in the late 1800s and early 1900s, rabbit browsing in 1910-1950s, and by large-scale destruction of native vegetation associated with facility and road development by the United States Coast Guard during construction and manning of the Anacapa Light Station.
 Only small patches and individuals of native plants remained.

 Malacothrix junakii is a rare species of aster known by the common names Anacapa Island desert-dandelion, Junak's desert dandelion, and Junak's malacothrix that is endemic to Anacapa, where it is known from just two occurrences.
 It occurs in the coastal scrub of the island and was described to science as a new species in 1997.

 Introduced species

-Introduced mammals on Anacapa Island included cats, sheep, rabbits and black rats.
+Introduced mammals on Anacapa Island included domestic cats, sheep, rabbits, and black rats.